chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_environment_delete.rst

 ..
 This is an included how-to.

+.. note:: You need delete permissions on the environment to delete it.

 To delete an environment:

 #.
 Log on to the **Management Console** and select an organization to use if you are associated with multiple organizations.